ray-x/material_plus.nvim/README.md

 # 🌊 material + nvim

+Note: deprecated, please check [starry](https://github.com/ray-x/starry.nvim)

+The setups is conflicted with original material.vim and material.nvim and please use starry.nvim instead

 A collection of material style colorschemes for neovim (Neovim 5.0+ required), written in lua.

 This colorscheme plugin was orignally built based on combination of